Mohamed-Bashar/Mohamed-Bashar.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Physics,Sudan University Of Science And Technology, 2009
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Physics, Politecnico di Torino, 2015
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.A in Statistics, Binghamton University, 2023 (expected)

 Work experience
 ======